AI / ML / Platform Engineer

 Visit →

-Business Problem
+Problem

 Rental property management involves complex workflows: tenant verification, contract generation, payment processing, and compliance tracking.
 Manual processes lead to delays, errors, and security risks.
 Property managers need automation while maintaining trust and legal compliance.

-Tech Stack
+Stack

 Next.jsTypeScriptNode.jsPostgreSQLStripe APIOpenAI APIAWS SESDockerVercelPrisma

-Key Learnings
+Learnings

 Security and compliance are non-negotiable when handling financial and personal data.
 Learned to implement proper encryption, access controls, and audit logging.
 Document verification accuracy required careful prompt engineering and validation rules.
 Payment automation needed robust error handling and reconciliation workflows.
 User experience matters even for B2B tools—automation should feel helpful, not opaque.
+Audit trails are essential for compliance and debugging.

 Verilett: Rental Platform Architecture